lloydroc/lloydroc.github.io/content/post/dsp/fast-fourier-transform.md

 \end{bmatrix}
 $$

 This weight takes on 8 values.
-However, we really only have 3 values when we look at the symmetry of the upper left quandrant and the other 3 quadrants.
+However, we really only have 3 values when we look at the symmetry of the upper left quadrant and the other 3 quadrants.

 ## Butterfly Diagram